 #2 mAKE YOUR CATALOGS SHOPPABLE

-According to a new study, 33% of online retailers stated that the improvement of customer’s digital shopping experience was a top three priority this year.
+According to a study by Lookcast, 33% of online retailers stated that the improvement of customer’s digital shopping experience was a top three priority this year.

-Something Norwegian furniture retailer Kid Interior have done by making their Instagram-worthy catalog pictures shoppable with just a click.
+Something Norwegian furniture retailer Kid Interior has done by making their Instagram-worthy catalog pictures shoppable with just a click.

 Since 82% of Millennials and Generation Z prefer consuming content with visuals throughout, shoppable catalogs are one of the best ways to stay relevant and introduce younger audiences to new brands.